Statewide Treasurer, Finance Committee and MAPE Financial Staff Standards

 Role of the Investment Review Board:

-The Finance Committee shall serve as the Investment Review Board (IRB).
+The Board of Directors' Finance Workgroup shall serve as the Investment Review Board (IRB).
 The Statewide Treasurer will chair the IRB and may appoint up to two additional members at large.

 The IRB is acting in an oversight capacity with respect to the Portfolio, and is accountable to the MAPE Board of Directors, for overseeing the investment of all assets owned by, or held in trust for, the Portfolio.